 Don’t skip the fine details.
 Will your machines accept credit and debit card payments?
 Will they incorporate interactive touch functionality?
 Will they have voice-activated screens?
 Will they dispense both food and beverages?
 Consider asking industry experts for advice as you work through writing your first draft.
 And be realistic.
 It’s better to beat your targets than to miss them.

 Choosing a business name is where the fun starts.
-This is the beginning of your brand, and the entity that you’ll refer to in marketing materials and on your vending machines.
+This is the beginning of your brand and the entity that you’ll refer to in marketing materials and on your vending machines.
 Be sure it’s easy to understand, recognizable, and not offensive.

 As you get creative, keep a few things in mind:

 Once you’ve got a name, you’re one step closer to owning a working vending machine business.
 Consider partnering with a business formation service like us at ZenBusiness to help guide you through the important steps — it’s affordable and fast.

 When it comes to obtaining a vending machine business license, every city and state will have its own requirements.
-If you’re concerned about missing something, check in with your local SBA office or local business council.
+If you’re concerned about missing something, check in with your area’s SBA office or local business council.

 A great website is a must these days, but don’t discount word-of-mouth.
 Starting with a few happy customers and going the extra mile is the best way to grow a local business.
 If you need some help, our marketing tips could provide just the boost you need.

 Vending machine businesses aren’t limited to selling snacks or beverages.
 Here are a few other ideas for vending machine businesses you can start:

-A vending machine business is a low-risk, high-reward startup option in a thriving global and local market.
-It’s one of the easiest businesses to open, not least because you can start with a single machine.
+A vending machine business can be a low-risk, high-reward startup option in a thriving global and local market.
+It’s one of the easiest businesses to open, in part because you can start with a single machine.